golemfactory/yagna-docker/README.md

 not so complicated yet give more flexibility.
 You can of course edit docker-compose file manually, but it is prone to errors, like missing a port or other mapping.

 I choose to use python as base image for generating docker file, because I found it very universal and powerful.
-If you want to use ligher image you are free to modify Dockerfile according to your needs.
+If you want to use lighter image you are free to modify Dockerfile according to your needs.

 ## instructions